andres-fr/ml-visualization/README.md

 #  TL;DR

-Following this instructions is probably enough to use TensorBoard to visualize data.
+Following this instructions is probably enough to use TensorBoard to visualize data from Python.
 To develop plugins, read further.

 1. clone this repo
 1. `pip install tensorflow-tensorboard` # this is the TB standalone (no needed if TF already installed)